rjaeckel/bConnect/Readme.md

 Setup your connection to the Api.
 Configures Server, Version and Credentials for continous use.
 As `$PSDefaultParameterValues` in module scope.

+## Search-

+Search the bConnect API specifiyng object-type and a term

 ## Get-

 The `Get-`-cmdlets are used to fetch an object from the API usually specifying some referencing `guid`.

-## Edit-
+## Add-, Set-, Remove-

-The `Edit-`-cmdlets are generally used to create, update or delete an object in the API.
+Create, update or remove an object in the API

-## Add-, Remove-, Set-

-Some API endpoints cannot be used like `Edit-`.
-Theese use the more specific way.

-## Search-bConnect

-Search the bConnect API specifiyng object-type and a term

-## Helpers
+## New-

-Aditionally to the actual workload of the API there are cme helpers to make everyday usage easier

-### Expand- and Merge-

-Theese cmdlets are helpers for interacting with the bit fields of `Clientoptions`.

-### New-*

 The `New-`-cmdlets are used to create objects to interact with the API.
 Theese also validate for required feelds.

+## Expand- and Merge-

+Theese cmdlets are helpers for interacting with the bit fields of `Clientoptions`.